 Sarah Ann’s son James Smith married Catherine Foulis of Deerness in 1907.
 They had three children, James, William, and Sarah.
 Sarah married Neil Flaws, son of Magnus Flaws and Williamina McKenzie of Halbreck, Wyre, but she died in 1942 aged just 26.

-The farm of BROUGH on the Westside of Rousay was the famous old homestead of the Craigie family.
+BROUGH, the farm on the Westside of Rousay, was the famous old homestead of the Craigie family.
 From 1823 it was occupied by Magnus Craigie, and the census carried out in Rousay in 1841 tells us that Magnus was then a 40-year-old farmer, his wife Mary was 35 years of age, oldest daughter Janet was 20 and employed as a servant, and younger daughter Mary was 13 years old.

 Moving along from Burrian in Frotoft we come to No. 3, and when the census of 1851 was carried out on March 31, it was occupied by 38-year-old widowed farmer James Smith and his two young children, seven-year-old George, and John, who was three at that time.